MFANAMKHULU/learninghub2/workflow.md

 validated data for payment
 added the button on home.html
-created a review page and styled it creat a review.php and added functions for it
+created a review page and styled it created a review.php and added functions for it added javascript on review.html